Skip to main content

 • family therapy

-The aim of psychotherapy is to uncover and resolve the issues that caused the person to fabricate or induce illness in the child.
+The aim of psychotherapy is to uncover and resolve the issues that caused the person to lie about or cause illness in the child.

-Parents or carers involved in FII are difficult to treat because most do not admit their deceptions and refuse to recognise their abusive behaviour.
-In some cases, the child is permanently removed from their care.
+Parents or carers involved in FII are difficult to treat.
+This is because most do not admit their lies and refuse to recognise their abusive behaviour.
+In some cases, the child is removed from their care for life.

-The best results are achieved in cases where the parent or carer:
+The best results are when the parent or carer:

 • understands and acknowledges the harm they've caused